Jeffery2534/school_system_backend/README.md

    ChangePW:
-   Enter the old password and pin to change to new password pin is 123456 as default
+   Enter the old password and pin to change to new password pin is 123456 as default.

    Assignment:
-   All classes assignment
+   All classes assignment.

    Attendance:
-   Attendance system
+   Attendance system.

 Upcoming Features:
 Functions such as news and social will be available in the future due to time constraints.